Laura Maud Greathead1

 Grace May Flook

-Grace May Flook was born on 16 May 1913 in Derbyshire, England, Grace's mothers maiden name was Hill.1,2 She was the daughter of Alfred Ernest Flook.
+Grace May Flook was born on 6 May 1913 in Derby, Derbyshire, England.1,2,3 She was the daughter of Alfred Ernest Flook and Edith Jessie Hill.
 She married John Percival Greethead, son of Percival Gladstone Greethead and Julia Florence Knight, on 13 October 1934 in Parish Church of Clifton, Bristol, Somerset, England.
-She died in March 2000 in Torbay, Devon, England, aged 86.3
+On 29 September 1939 in the National Register Grace was listed as living at 59 Park Road, Sutton Coldfield, Warwickshire, England, with her husband John.
+With their children Michael and Brenda.
+John was a Police Constable.3 Grace died on 17 March 2000 in Torbay, Devon, England, aged 86.4,5 The will of Grace was proved on 19 May 2000.5

 Children of Grace May Flook and John Percival Greethead